richelbilderbeek/lesson_mermaid/README.md

 Mermaid is a markup language to create graphs.

-Instead of talking about it, let's experience Marmaid first.
+Instead of talking about it, let's experience Mermaid first.

 ## Exercise 1: first experience